Human language and mind: Thinking and speaking

 - When gestures replace language

-- Language: It takes a village
+- Language: It takes a village to learn

-- Streamlining signing
+- Streamlining signing and coding

-Survival of the Fittest Language?
+Survival of the Fittest Language?- Language changes

 - Evolution of a prayer